abuchmueller/Rpriori/README.md

 ProjectApriori
 ==============

-The goal of ProjectApriori is to ...
+The goal of ProjectApriori is to create association rules of type X=&gt;Y by using the apriori algorithm.

 Installation
 ------------